petmat/less-code-is-more/src/pages/utility-types-part2/index.md

 ## ThisType&lt;T>

-This is one of the most esoteric one of the utility types.
+This is one of the most esoteric of the utility types.
 This type is an exception to the rule in that it does not return a transformed type like all the other ones.
 It is used to mark the contextual `this` type.
 As such, it's just a marker interface:

 ```typescript
 interface ThisType<T> {}
 ```

 Take a look at this example (it's directly from the TypeScript documentation.
-I just couldn't come up with my own example.
-Not really sure there are any other examples.):
+I just couldn't come up with an original example.
+Not sure there are other examples.):

 > 💡 By the way, this utility type cannot be used unless you also enable the `noImplicitThis` compiler option.